Particular/docs.particular.net/persistence/index.md

 - nservicebus/persistence
 ---

-NServiceBus needs to store data for various purposes, like persisting the state of sagas, enable the outbox and on some occasions to make a transport feature complete.
+NServiceBus needs to store data for various purposes, such as persisting the state of sagas, enabling the outbox, and for certain other transport features.

 ## Features that require persistence